carlosmarx/ruby-linux/EN/ubuntu_14_04.md

 		rails new app_name

-Navigate to the project folder and run:
+Navigate to the project folder.

+		cd app_name

+And run:

 		bundle install